 - Flavour: Finish off that leftover dip from Saturday night to add a little flavour!
 For a protein-rich option choose hummus or yoghurt-based dips such as tzatziki.
 Add on a side of nuts and seeds for some added protein and healthy fats.

 Quick, cheap, convenient and most likely more nutritious than a drive-through meal.
 Having a repertoire of convenient supermarket meals can be a dinner time hero for those jam-packed weeknights when there really isn’t much time to spend in the kitchen.
 We’ve compiled a list of 7 ideas to try.

 5. BBQ dinner

 Quick, easy and the kitchen remains clean – winning!
 BBQs aren’t just for the weekend and don’t have to be complicated.
 Grill your meat, vegetables such as capsicum or corn and even some haloumi cheese on the BBQ hotplate, crack open a packet of pre-made slaw or salad mix as a side and dinner is ready!
 Try this Moroccan chicken with cous cous for a fresh and tasty flavour idea.

 See our article on healthy meals for busy people for more ideas and tips.

-If you’re looking for more help with quick and easy family dinner ideas, need some extra inspiration, or would like some individualised advice on healthy eating, book in with one of the experienced dietitians at The Healthy Eating Hub or call us on 6174 4663.
+If you’re looking for more help with quick and easy family dinner ideas, need some extra inspiration, or would like some individualised advice on healthy eating, book in with one of the experienced dietitians at The Healthy Eating Clinic or call us on 6174 4663.